This script only depends on:

-If you haven’t installed docker
+.
+If you see:$ which docker

 and docker-compose